SLAVERY AND HUMAN TRAFFICKING STATEMENT

 ORGANISATIONAL STRUCTURE

-Ballyvesey Holdings Limited through its subsidiary businesses is a provider of a wide variety of transport related services.
-Operating predominantly in the United Kingdom and Ireland transport sector, the group’s subsidiaries are focused on road transport, warehousing, commercial vehicle sales, rental, trailer manufacturing, plant sales, hire, and property.
-Whilst a small parent company the subsidiaries of Ballyvesey Holdings Limited employ over 2,400 employees in the United Kingdom and Ireland.
+Ballyvesey Holdings Limited through its subsidiary businesses ** offers a wide variety of automotive related services.
+Operating in the United Kingdom and Ireland the group’s subsidiaries are focused on road transport, warehousing, commercial vehicle sales, maintenance, rental, plant sales, hire, and property.
+Whilst a small parent company the subsidiaries of Ballyvesey Holdings Limited employ over 2,100 employees in the United Kingdom and Ireland.

-The organisations recognise their responsibility to take a robust approach to slavery and human trafficking.
+The organisations understand their responsibility to take a zero tolerance approach to slavery and human trafficking.
 The Group is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring its supply chains are free from slavery and human trafficking.

 Countries of Operation and Supply